 With approximately 300-350 high school students now attending the Innovation Center, both high schools have additional space-about 150 seats per school.
 The district's schools should have the capacity to accommodate up to 600 additional students.
 Claude A. Taylor Elementary was demolished in July 2020.
-The Granby Education Center is also in the process of being demolished.
+The Granby Education Center has also been demolished.